Kraken Rum: Marketing

 In 2013, two outdoor 3D billboards went up in Chicago, with a kraken sea creature's giant tentacle pulling a consumer out of an apartment window in an advertisement for Kraken Rum.
 The ad was created by New York agency Dead As We Know It, which also produced several animated TV spots for the brand, combining 2D and 3D animations in a 19th-century scientific style, as well as an iPhone and Android app, The Kraken: The Simulation Application for Nautical Maneuvering, a game in which players steer a ship through kraken-infested waters.
 Later that year, Blur Studio created animated spots featuring a kraken destroying a ship to the tune of Bobby Darin's 1959 version of the song "Beyond the Sea".

+The World's End pub in Brighton, United Kingdom features a Kraken Rum mural.

 Kraken Rum was the sponsor of the Kitschies, a British speculative fiction award.

 In October 2020 Kraken collaborated with competitive freediver Beci Ryan, because the drinks company announced that it was opening its first underwater 'Dive Thru'.
 Ryan was tasked to freedive to a treasure chest containing bottles of the new limited edition spiced rum and salvage them.
 Customers had the opportunity of winning one of these retrieved bottles.
 In addition Kraken confirmed they would be making a donation of £1 from the sale of every bottle of this rum to Project AWARE.

 Shortly after announcing their team name, the Seattle Kraken ice hockey team announced Kraken Rum as their official rum sponsor.